 Student Senate.
 Collection of the Gustavus Adolphus Student Senate, 1942-Ongoing.
 GACA Collection 182.
-2 Records Center Cartons, ½ Hollinger box, and digital media.
+2 Records Center Cartons, ½ Hollinger box, 1 oversize folder, and digital media.

 The Gustavus Adolphus College Student Senate collection contains minutes, financial information, administrative documents, correspondence, and others materials.
 The bulk of the collection is made up of minutes and financial information, such as budget proposals and ledger sheets.
 There is also administrative information including constitutions, committee reports and member lists.
 The collection also holds correspondence, surveys, questionnaires, and conference information among many other materials.